 An abstract term, defined to cover the concepts of "named-callable" elements and "method control" elements, as defined by CISQ.

 1) used to describe a manipulation that occurs at the beginning of an identifier or input.
 This term is often used in conjunction with special elements.
 For example, the string "//etc/passwd" has multiple leading "/" characters.
 2) used to describe the transition from a primary to resultant weakness in a chain

 an informal term for describing a CWE entry that the general public thinks of as an individual weakness, but is actually a disjoint list of multiple distinct weaknesses - i.e., a narrowly-defined category.
-This is not well-handled within CWE 1.0, although it might be regarded as another kind of Compound Element.
 An example of a loose composite is "insecure temporary file" - the temporary file could have permissions problems, be used as a semaphore, be part of a race condition, etc.

 the modification of a resource by an actor, typically to change its properties.
 Usually used in the context of software as it manipulates inputs and system resources to ensure that security properties are enforced.